 About 200.000 school-age individuals are mobile within the EU because of family relocation (according to official statistics).

-Recognition is foreseen for long-term secondary school individual pupil mobility happening in the framework of the Erasmus+ Programme, but this kind of mobility represents only a very small portion (about 800 pupils in total between 2014 and 2016).
+Recognition is recommended for long-term secondary school individual pupil mobility happening in the framework of the Erasmus+ Programme, but this kind of mobility represents only a very small portion (about 800 pupils in total between 2014 and 2017).

 The objective of the campaign #RecogniseStudyAbroad is to raise awareness among policy-makers and educational stakeholders about the lack of recognition of long-term pupil exchanges and create a change.

-This campaign is led by European Educational Exchanges- Youth For Understanding (EEE-YFU) and the European Federation for Intercultural Learning (EFIL), in partnership with the European Parliament Youth Intergroup, the European Parents Association (EPA), the European Association of History Educators (EUROCLIO), the Key Competence Network on School Eduation (KeyCoNet), and the Organising Bureau of European School Student Unions (OBESSU).
+This campaign is led by European Educational Exchanges- Youth For Understanding (EEE-YFU) and the European Federation for Intercultural Learning (EFIL), in partnership with the European Parliament Youth Intergroup 2014-2019.
+The campaign has been supported by the Organising Bureau of European School Student Unions (OBESSU), the European Parents Association (EPA), the European Association of History Educators (EUROCLIO), the Key Competence Network on School Eduation (KeyCoNet).

 What we do: